AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 In the Calendar tab, connect your (Outlook or Gmail) calendar for use in appointment scheduling in the chatbot.
 Once a user’s calendar is connected to Dynamic Chat, that user will be added to the queue and their calendar will be available for website visitors to schedule appointments on.

-You can also customize the body of the invite EMAIL? that is sent to the visitor when they schedule an appointment on the user’s calendar.
+You can also customize the body of the invite that's sent to the visitor when they schedule an appointment on the user’s calendar.

 ## Meetings {#meetings}

 This is where you'll see all of the appointments that have been scheduled by website visitors through your various Dialogues.
-Here you’ll find the email address of the lead that booked the appointment, which agent they booked the appointment with, when the appointment is scheduled to occur, and whether the meeting has happened or not.
+Here you’ll find the email address of the person that booked the appointment, which agent they booked the appointment with, when the appointment is scheduled to occur, and whether the meeting has happened or not.

 ## Routing {#routing}

-This is where you can see a list of all of the agents that have connected their calendars as well as what order they will be presented to website visitors Meetings go round robin style, so if you have five agents and agent three took the last meeting, agent four will get the next one, followed by five, then back to agent one.
+This is where you can see a list of all the agents that have connected their calendars as well as what order they'll be presented to website visitors.
+Meetings go round robin style, so if you have five agents and agent three took the last meeting, agent four will get the next one, followed by agent five, then back to agent one.

 ## FAQ {#faq}